Arizona State vs. Washington State NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Cougars covered the spread in their only game when underdogs by 15 points or more.

-- In games that Washington State totals more than 321.3 yards, the team is 4-2 against the spread and 4-2 overall.
+- When Washington State picks up more than 321.3 yards, the team is 4-2 against the spread and 4-2 overall.

 - The Cougars have turned the ball over 13 times this season, two more turnovers than the Sun Devils have forced (11).